jarmokivekas/tuamk-thesis/doc/overview.md

 ## Data flow

-Full spectrum scans are completed by incrementing the USRP's center frequency at regular intervals.
+The USRP's center frequency is incremented at regular intervals to complete full scans of a wide part of the spectrum.
 An FFT is calculated and stored for each hop during the scan.

 The difference in the center frequency of each consecutive hop is slightly less than what the width of each FFT.
 This overlap between FFTs can be used to improve